-- (2) more than a 10% change in the sediment cover of the bed of receiving waters beyond 20 metres from the point of discharge or an exceedance of the percentage bed cover for fine sediment specified in Appendix E; - (v) except for the discharge of stormwater from a roof, road or vehicle parking area, the discharge is not into water within natural state waters; and - (vi) for discharges to land, the discharge does not cause flooding, erosion, or land instability to any other person's property. - (ab) The discharge of stormwater and any contaminants contained within, from a reticulated system onto or into land where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet Rule 15(a)(i) is a discretionary activity provided the following conditions are met: - (i) the reticulated system is owned by a territorial authority and is operated by them or their agent; - (ii) a management plan is provided with the application that sets out, in a manner that reflects the scale and significance of water quality improvements required in the catchment: - (1) targets for the reduction in the volume and frequency of wastewater overflows into the stormwater network, and methods to monitor the volume and frequency of those overflow discharges; - (2) a monitoring and investigation programme to identify and remedy wastewater cross-connections on private and public land; and - (3) methods to improve the quality of the discharge, which may include capital works, bylaws, investigations, education and preventative activities; and - (iii) demonstration of funding for implementing the management plan is provided with the application-; and - (iv) the discharge does not contain any contaminants from on-site wastewater systems and mobile toilets, or agricultural effluent; and - (v) where the water quality upstream of a point source discharge meets the standards set for the relevant waterbody in Appendix E "Water Quality Standards", the discharge does not reduce the water quality below those standards at the downstream edge of the reasonable mixing zone; or - (vi) where the water quality upstream of a point source discharge does not meet the standards set for the relevant water body in Appendix E "Water Quality Standards", the discharge must not further reduce the water quality below those standards at the downstream edge of the reasonable mixing zone. - (b) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet one or more of the conditions in Rule 15(a), excluding condition (a)(iii), a(v) or a(vi), and which is not otherwise specified in Rule 15(ab) is a discretionary activity. - (c) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet Rule 15(a)(iii), a(v) or a(vi), and is not otherwise specified in Rule 15(ab) is a non-complying activity.
+- (4) any conspicuous change in the colour or visual clarity of the receiving waters at the downstream edge of the reasonable mixing zone; more than a 20% change in the colour or visual clarity of the receiving waters at the downstream edge of the reasonable mixing zone; or - (5) more than a 10% change in sediment cover of the receiving waters at the downstream edge of the reasonable mixing zone; - (v) except for the discharge of stormwater from a roof, road or vehicle parking area, the discharge is not into water within natural state waters; and - (vi) for discharges to land, the discharge does not cause flooding, erosion, or land instability to any other person's property. - (ab) The discharge of stormwater and any contaminants contained within, from a reticulated system onto or into land where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet Rule 15(a)(i) is a discretionary activity provided the following conditions are met: - (i) the reticulated system is owned by a territorial authority and is operated by them or their agent; - (ii) a management plan is provided with the application that sets out, in a manner that reflects the scale and significance of water quality improvements required in the catchment: - (1) targets for the reduction in the volume and frequency of wastewater overflows into the stormwater network, and methods to monitor the volume and frequency of those overflow discharges; - (2) a monitoring and investigation programme to identify and remedy wastewater cross-connections on private and public land; and - (3) methods to improve the quality of the discharge, which may include capital works, bylaws, investigations, education and preventative activities; and - (iii) demonstration of funding for implementing the management plan is provided with the application; and - (iv) the discharge does not contain any contaminants from on-site wastewater systems and mobile toilets, or agricultural effluent; and - (v) where the water quality upstream of a point source discharge meets the standards set for the relevant waterbody in Appendix E "Water Quality Standards", the discharge does not reduce the water quality below those standards at the downstream edge of the reasonable mixing zone; or - (vi) where the water quality upstream of a point source discharge does not meet the standards set for the relevant water body in Appendix E "Water Quality Standards", the discharge must not further reduce the water quality below those standards at the downstream edge of the reasonable mixing zone. - (b) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet one or more of the conditions in Rule 15(a), excluding condition (a)(iii), a(v) or a(vi), and which is not otherwise specified in Rule 15(ab) is a discretionary activity. - (c) The discharge of stormwater onto or into land in circumstances where contaminants may enter water, or into a lake, river, artificial watercourse, modified watercourse or wetland, that does not meet Rule 15(a)(iii), a(v) or a(vi), and is not otherwise specified in Rule 15(ab) is a non-complying activity.